 Date: June 23, 2021

-The Big Dreams program also known as Buldau Yioohgen provides a warm, welcoming, and culturally safe environment for Aboriginal and Torres Strait Islander youth to connect with their community, strengthen their cultural identity, and think big and beyond their current life circumstances.
+The Big Dreams, or Buldau Yioohgen program provides a warm, welcoming, and culturally safe environment for First Nations youth to connect with their community, strengthen their cultural identity, and think beyond their current life circumstances.

-So far, 33 Indigenous youth (and their families) participated in the ongoing program (exceeding target of 18).
-100% of students engaged in school or further education.
-52 students and 17 mentors/staff attended Hike to Higher Education in Maria Island, Tasmania, with near half of students of Aboriginal and Torres Strait Islander background.
-91% of Hike to Higher Education young people surveyed at said they would now consider University or a trade as an option post Year 12, versus 58% before the hike.
-6 young people and two family members attended the Lorne Family Camp.
+With 33 First Nations youth (and their families) participating in the ongoing program (exceeding the target of 18), the program has ensured that 100% of students continue to engage in school or further education.
+52 students and 17 mentors/staff attended the Hike to Higher Education on Maria Island, Tasmania, with near half of these students being of First Nations background.
+91% of Hike to Higher Education youth surveyed said they would now consider University or a trade as an option post Year 12, versus 58% before the hike.

 The Lyone Foundation's funding goes towards assisting these initiatives, as well as furthering a development at Atrium Place, the cultural centre and home of Buldau Yioohgen located in inner eastern Melbourne.
 It's a huge achievement for the program, with the site set as a place to gather and undertake cultural learning programs that share the vast history, culture and diversity of First Nations communities.